habibwahab/vehicle-inventory/README.md

 ### Main Menu ###

-The main menu presents eight options to view all and by filter and to create, update and delete vehicles from the system.
+The main menu presents eight options to view all, filer, create, update and delete vehicles from the system.

 ### Notes ###
 The programme is case-sensitive.